Simba Mattress Review

 18 stone (114 kg).
 This is just a guide.
 This about the weight they think the mattress loses its supportive properties.

 The flip side of the bounce score is that low bounce lends itself to low motion transference.
 I also test this in combination with a vibration recording dropping a weight at one end of the mattress and recording how vibration make sit to the other end.
-The Simba mattress is excellent for low motion transfer, one of the best I have tested and only just behind the 7.5 cm memory foam on HÜGGE.
+The Simba mattress is excellent for low motion transfer, though still a little behind the likes of Ergoflex 5G mattress, Emma original Mattress and the Nectar Mattress.

 Type of Sleepers this mattress suits: